saltstack/salt/doc/topics/development/conventions/documentation.rst

 release branch that the update applies to.
 The practice of updating a release branch instead of making all documentation changes against Salt's main, default branch, ``develop``, is necessary in order for the docs to be as up-to-date as possible when the docs are built.

-This workflow is also inline with the recommendations outlined in Salt's :ref:`contributing` page.
+The workflow mentioned above is also inline with the recommendations outlined in Salt's :ref:`contributing` page.
 You can read more about how to choose where to submit documentation fixes by reading the :ref:`which-salt-branch` section.

+For an explanation of how to submit changes against various branches, see the :ref:`github-pull-request` section.
+Specifically, see the section describing how to``Create a new branch`` and the steps that follow.

 .. _docs-building: